-Brian Tracy says that are two kind of people: those who try to forget the problems and pretend they don’t exist, and those who confront them head on and early on.
+Brian Tracy says that are two kinds of people: those who try to forget the problems and pretend they don’t exist, and those who confront them head on and early on.

 The “confronters” have lower levels of stress.
 People who confront problems are happier and healthier.
 By facing problems you will become stronger and more confident.

-People will like you and help you in direct relation with the way you make them feel.
+People will like you and help you in direct relation to the way you make them feel.

 This is also true in the sense that we feel the same way we make other people feel.